A pair of butterfly wings

 my arms begin to tingle

-the prick of a thousand tiny diamonds on my skin
+the prick of a thousand tiny diamonds on my

 Altitude sickness?